 Data Finz manages the profiling activities in two ways – 1) at the object level and 2) at the attribute level.
-Both the outputs are represented in visuals for easy understanding and making decisions.
+Both outputs are represented visually for ease of understanding and decision making.

 When attribute level profiling is done, it determines the KPI based on the aggregation measure used and shows the results in a chosen visual.
 It can be scheduled to run on a defined frequency, so the charts are available for review or reference at any point in time.
 Here is the output of Data Finz attribute level profiling for a sample dataset.

-Try to profile your datasets and visualize them by visiting datafinz.com and creating a free trial account.
+You can try to profile and visualize your datasets by going to datafinz.com and making a free trial account.

 Data Profiling Uses